teatall/blog.dastle.net/about/index.md

 Dastle – the blog
 -----------------

-The blog was stared when I first entered college in 2005.
+The blog was started when I first entered college in 2005.
 It was kept on and off until 2011 when I graduated from college with my master’s degree.